myafka/HN-API-Docs/Getting started.md

     24009672
 ]
 ```
 In addition to the top stories you can get the newest stories, the best stories, the top ask stories, the show stories and the latest jobs posted.
-All these methods return an array with the ids.
+All these methods return an array with the IDs.

 <h2>Step 2.
 The information about the item</h2>

-The id is a very important and useful entity that binds everything together.
-Using the id, you can find the desired story.
-For example, let's see what is so special about the id 24050651 story because it is so popular.
+The ID is a very important and useful entity that binds everything together.
+Using the ID, you can find the desired story.
+For example, let's see what is so special about the ID 24050651 story because it is so popular.

 To do this, we need the [Items method](https://github.com/myafka/HackerNewsDocs/blob/master/Methods.md#items).
-In this method, you need to set id.
+In this method, you need to set ID as a path parameter.

 Example request: